When sexuality issues come up with your clients or patients

 At Seattle Institute certified and licensed clinicians serve couples and individuals with diverse sexuality concerns.
 We are skilled in dealing with a variety of issues, including loss of desire; obsessive sexual behavior; erection or ejaculation difficulties; sexual identity; orgasm; vaginismus; pain; trauma; paraphilias; dating and courtship skills; and conflicts in relationships over sexual values, attitudes, or behaviors.

 We work with adult women and men of different sexual orientations, cultures, and lifestyles.
 In general, we are supportive of all expressions of sexuality which are not self-destructive or exploitative of others.

 Therapeutic interventions can be as brief as one session or quite lengthy, depending on the presenting complaints and the clients’ skills and resources.
 Homework is assigned and is necessary to achieve and maintain significant change.

-EMAIL CONSULTATION is available to other professionals and the general public.
-Please be patient in awaiting a response, which can take up to 10 days, sometimes longer.
+Brief general information is available via EMAIL to other professionals and the general public.
+Please be patient in awaiting a response, which can take a week or longer.

 PROFESSIONAL TRAINING is available to licensed and practicing mental health professionals who wish to add sexuality to their expertise.
 Contact may vary from occasional visits as a guest to regular monthly attendance at our Consultation Group.
 Co-therapy with an experienced clinician may also be possible.
 A resume is requested from interested clinicians.